-Democracy Works is produced by the McCourtney Institute for Democracy at Penn State and WPSU Penn State, central Pennsylvania’s NPR station.
-We started the podcast in March 2018 after noticing a gap in the marketplace for podcasts that talked about democracy and issues related to it in a nonpartisan, educational way.
+Democracy Works examines what it means to live in a democracy.
+The show is produced by the McCourtney Institute for Democracy at Penn State and WPSU Penn State, central Pennsylvania’s NPR station.
+We started the podcast in March 2018 after noticing a gap in the marketplace for podcasts that talked about democracy and related issues in a nonpartisan, educational way.

 The name comes from Pennsylvania’s long tradition of iron and steel works — people coming together to build things greater than the sum of their parts.
 We believe that democracy is the same way.
 Each of us has a role to play in building and sustaining a healthy democracy and our show is all about helping people understand what that means.